-I also am studying cause lawyers, lawyers who explicitly and self-consciously devote themselves to advancing a political cause rather than representing individual clients, in order to understand the various ways that such lawyers serve and constrain social movements as well as the challenges that cause lawyering poses to traditional ideas of lawyering and lawyer professionalism.
+I have also done extensive research on cause lawyers.
+These lawyers explicitly and self-consciously devote themselves to advancing a political cause rather than representing individual clients.
+I focus on the various ways that such lawyers serve and constrain social movements as well as the challenges that cause lawyering poses to traditional ideas of lawyering and lawyer professionalism.

 Another line of work concers the legal regulation of guns.
 In that work I am trying to understand the uses and limits of law to regulate firearms.

 Finally, my research focuses on the cultural life of law or law in popular culture.
 I have editred a book entitled Trial Films on Trial and I am now writing a book entitled Hollywood’s Law: What Movies Do for Democracy.
 This book examines movies about law from 1950 to 2000 in order to understand how these films contribute to the development of democratic citizenship.